botpress/botpress/.github/CONTRIBUTING.md

     $ mkdir bar && cd bar
     # Clone the forked repo locally
     bar $ git clone https://github.com/YOURNAME/botpress.git
-    # Navigate into your local botpress folder
-    bar $ cd botpress
     ```
 3. Determine if you are going to use `yarn` (recommended) or `npm` for package management